 In spite of its popularity, Dr. Panchal regularly sees patients who have little to no knowledge of what BOTOX is, how it works, and what the possible complications could be.
 More importantly, many patients do not realize that BOTOX is an adjunct treatment, which should be used in conjunction with other procedures.

 Patients should have an evaluation of their face by a plastic surgeon and discuss their long-term goals for the next five years, rather than using BOTOX as a single modality to look younger.
 Think of it this way: shouldn’t you be spending more time with the physician who helps you achieve your long-term facial rejuvenation goals than you would with a car dealer when purchasing a new car?

 Recently, BOTOX has been used to help treat depression in people who haven't seen success with other methods.

 The following information will attempt to answer your questions about BOTOX® treatments.
 If you still have questions after reading this information, please feel free to contact us by calling 405-340-9949.
-Along with our established locations in Edmond and Lawton, Genesis Plastic Surgery & Medical Spa has a new location in Norman, OK offering BOTOX treatments to the southern Oklahoma City metropolitan area.
+Along with our established location in Edmond, Genesis Plastic Surgery & Medical Spa has a location in Norman, OK offering BOTOX treatments to the southern Oklahoma City metropolitan area.